LaharB/VSDsquadron_mini_research_internship/README.md

     | **read_enable**  | 0(No Read) | 1(Read)     |

-We choose 1-bit input data line for each of these control signal and memory indicator signal which will further use 4 digital I/O pins.
+We choose 1-bit input data line for each of these control signal  which will use 3 digital I/O pins.

 So in total we will be using all the 14 Digital I/O pins for our design.